-Around the same time, Tuazon was completing his sculpture Burn the Formwork, which was unveiled at Skulptur Projekte Münster in public is really just the beginning
+Around the same time, Tuazon was completing his sculpture Burn the Formwork, which was unveiled at Skulptur Projekte Münster in

 June.
 The concrete structure-perhaps the most celebrated work of Tuazon's career-combines the interactivity of a stage with the comfort of a fireplace.
 The artist has also been converting a building in the far north-west of Washington state into a rural home.